Kni9htKing/Lenovo-Ideapad-320-15ikb-Hacintosh/README.md

 Requirement

-16GB USB drive
+16GB USB drive or higher.
-macOS Big Sur/Catalina image downloaded from the Appstore
+macOS Big Sur/Catalina image downloaded from the Appstore.

+# Credits

+* Apple for macOS.
+* Acidanthera for most of the kexts.
+* RehabMan for some ACPI patches.
+* Steve Zheng for some patches.
+* zhen-zen for YogaSMC.
+* Hiep Bao Le for AppleBacklightSmoother
+Thanks to all the Developers who made this Hacintosh possible.